1964 Michigan gubernatorial election

 The 1964 Michigan gubernatorial election was held on November 3, 1964.
 Incumbent Republican George W. Romney defeated Democratic nominee Neil O. Staebler with 55.87% of the vote.

-This marked the last time the governor was elected to a two-year term, as in 1963 a new state constitution had been adopted, extending the term length to four years.
+This was the first election in which the governor and lieutenant governor were elected on a joint ticket.
+Previously, both offices were elected separately.
+This also marked the last time the governor was elected to a two-year term, as in 1963 a new state constitution had been adopted, extending the term length to four years, effective with the next election.

+Primary election

+Michigan held primary elections on September 1, 1964.

+Republican party

+Incumbent governor George W. Romney easily won renomination.